ka4ep/Lexical.Localization/docs/ILocalizationReader/README.md

 /// <summary>
 /// Reader that can read localization into tree format format a <see cref="Stream"/>.
 /// </summary>
-public interface ILocalizationKeyTreeStreamReader : ILocalizationReader {
+public interface ILocalizationLineTreeStreamReader : ILocalizationReader {
     /// <summary>
     /// Read <paramref name="stream"/> into tree structuer.